david-arteaga/react-native-web-navigation-test/README.md

 # Un-minified code
-When I disable minification in the production build (line 45 of `config-overrides.js`), this is the code that gets generated, specifically for the `createNavigator.js` file.
+When I disable minification in the production build (`ret.optimization.minimize = false;` in `config-overrides.js`), this is the code that gets generated, specifically for the `createNavigator.js` file.

 There is a variable, `_getPrototypeOf2`, that gets declared first with a correct value, but then gets redeclared `var _getPrototypeOf2;` and is not assigned a new value.

 This causes the error further down in the function.
 ```js